Bhindi Fry | भिंडी की सब्जी | Okra Fry

-This stir-fried okra or fried Bhindi ki sabji is a simple yet delicious vegan side dish recipe that pairs well with hot-off-the-griddle chapatis or Indian rotis.
-Bhindi or okra, is a very popular summer vegetable in India and is hugely preferred by those who prefer vegetarian meals.
+This okra fry recipe, also known as fried bhindi masala, is a simple yet delicious vegan side dish recipe that pairs well with hot-off-the-griddle chapatis or Indian rotis.
+Bhindi, also known as okra, is a very popular summer vegetable in India and is highly preferred by those who prefer vegetarian meals.

 This simple bhindi recipe needs some time and patience, but in the end, it gives a delicious dish for weekday dinners.
 Like several other Bengali recipes, this is completely gluten-free, dairy-free, and nut-free.